KoenvanLoon/EWS/README.md

 ### 1. Configuring the model

-To edit PyCatch model parameters, make necessary changes in EWS_main_configuration.py
+To edit PyCatch model parameters, make necessary changes in EWS_main_configuration.py - note that one needs to run the EWS_pycatch_weekly.py model to get the necessary data to run EWS analysis in the current setup.

 To edit EWS parameters (window sizes, indicators, null models, etc.), make necessary changes in EWS_configuration.py - note that some EWS parameters are mirrored from EWS_main_configuration.py.

-To remove all output, run clean.sh - this does NOT remove inputs, so there is no major risk of losing input data, but check what is in clean.sh first.

 ### 2. Run the EWS analysis